+[All Amendments in the document have been made by the Russian Federation]

 AGENDA ITEM 5: TECHNICAL REGULATIONS AND OTHER TECHNICAL MATTERS

 AGENDA ITEM 5.1: Recommended amendments to Technical Regulations (WMO-No. 49), including Manuals and Guides

 Amendments to regulatory material and updates to guidance material on marine meteorological services (including WMO-Nos.
 558, 471 and 574)